 Sole proprietors pay 15.3% SE tax on all net income up to the Social Security wage base.
 An S-Corp owner pays 15.3% payroll taxes on a reasonable salary only, with nothing on distributions.
 The difference is your gross savings before compliance costs.

-For most NJ business owners, S-Corp starts making financial sense somewhere between $60,000 and $80,000 in net self-employment income.
-Below that, the compliance costs eat the savings.
+For many NJ business owners, S-Corp starts making financial sense somewhere around $80,000 to $100,000 in net self-employment income.
+Below that, the compliance costs often eat the savings.
 Above that, the gap widens meaningfully.

 The IRS requires S-Corp owner-employees to pay themselves a reasonable W-2 salary before taking distributions.
 There is no magic number, but the IRS looks at what you would pay someone else to do the same work, industry benchmarks, time spent in the business, and profitability.
 Courts addressed this directly in David E. Watson, P.C. v.
 United States (668 F.3d 1008, 8th Cir.
 2012).